- Important Dates

 Student Participants

-AB usually have capacity for a maximum of ten student participants.
+AB usually have capacity for a maximum of twelve student participants.
 No prior AB experience is required to apply as an AB student participant.
 However, if interested in applying as a student leader, please review the section titled "Student Leaders."

 Student Participant Requirements

-Must be a current full-time LMU student (undergraduate or graduate)
+- Must be a current full-time LMU student (undergraduate or graduate)

-Must be available Fridays between 3-5pm
+- Must be available Fridays between 3-5pm

-Must have a 2.0 GPA or higher
+- Must have a 2.0 GPA or higher

 Student Participant Commitments

-Complete a pre- or post-AB action with their group by the end of April
+- Complete a post-AB action with their group by February 26, 2026 (winter) or April 30, 2027 (spring)

-Be fully present and engaged for the entirety of the Alternative Break (from leaving LMU to arriving back at LMU).
+- Be fully present and engaged for the entirety of the Alternative Break (from leaving LMU to arriving back at LMU).

 - Be willing to practice simple-living